Archiving

 - Compressed files are served with

-Content-Encoding: gzip, so browsers decompress them transparently. - Downloads are decompressed before sending.
+Content-Encoding: gzip, so browsers decompress them transparently. - For local storage, downloads are decompressed before sending.
+For S3 storage, downloads are served via presigned URL.

 - Existing snapshots are not affected by the setting change.
 Use